| Grading and Academic Standards Refer to section on Grades and Grading Schemes

 work worth at least 15 per cent of the course grade before the

-d.
+deadline to withdraw from that course. d.
 No examination or test worth more than 20

 per cent of the course grade may be scheduled during the last two